-1. Install the unit onto the support structure making sure that the bottom of the case is flush with the finished ceiling.
+- 1. Install the unit onto the support structure making sure that the bottom of the case is flush with the finished ceiling. - 2.
+Make sure the unit is level. - 3.
+Drywall or other ceiling material may be screwed directly to the ceiling flanges (plaster "ears") on the case.
+Refer to Figure 2.

-Figure 2: Position of electrical access on Electriscreen
+Figure 1: Position of electrical access on Electriscreen

-Figure 3: Recessed or concealed mount
+Figure 2: Recessed or concealed mount